Best Anti-Snoring Devices

 Why We Chose It

-SnoreLessNow's Somnofit-S Anti-Snore Mouth Guard+ sits over both the top and bottom teeth like a mouth guard.
-By gently moving the jaw forward, the Somnofit-S helps open the airways and reduce snoring.
+The Somnofit-S Anti-Snore Mouth Guard+ sits over both the top and bottom teeth like a mouth guard.
+By gently moving the jaw forward, the Somnofit-S helps open the airway and reduce snoring.
 This mouthpiece offers more flexibility during use than many competing products, allowing you to both drink and talk while wearing it.

-The SnoreLessNow SomnoFit-S anti-snoring mouthpiece has been sold in Europe for quite some time, but just obtained FDA approval in the U.S. in 2024.
-The Swiss-produced device is made from biomedical polymers and can be customized to fit your mouth in two ways.
-First, using the boil-and-bite method, you can make the mouthpiece perfectly fit your teeth.
+Though this anti-snoring mouthpiece has been sold in Europe for quite some time, it just obtained FDA approval in the U.S. in 2024.
+The Swiss-produced device is made from biomedical polymers and can be customized to fit your mouth in two ways: First, using the boil-and-bite method, you can make the mouthpiece perfectly fit your teeth.
 Second, five adjustable bands allow you to choose the ideal pressure for your jaw.

 Use this SleepApnea.org link for the most current discount on SnoreLessNow products